 Students enrolled in this section will be expected to use computers for a portion of their coursework.

-9609 TH 1:00-2:50pm BRT-16 Allen, M Semester + 2 hours by arrangement each week.
+9609 TTH 1:00-2:50pm BRT-16 Hubbard, S Semester

 Students enrolled in this section will be expected to use computers for a portion of their coursework.